OpenLitterMap/openlittermap-web/README.md

 To test it's working, open another window.
 Open tinker and run event new(\App\Events\UserSignedUp(1));
 ```

-<p>When you can access olm.test in the browser, you will need to install composer and npm dependencies.</p>
-<p>Locally, run npm install</p>
-<p>SSH into the VM with vagrant ssh. cd into Code/olm, and then run composer install</p>
-<p>You can migrate the tables with php artisan migrate</p>
 <p>You are now ready to get started!</p>
 <p>Have fun and thanks for taking an interest in OpenLitterMap</p>